 Modern 'Griot' Storying

 Following the ancestral path on a deeper level, I have learnt about African approaches to illness, healing and mental health.
 There is a role that spiritual diviners and shamanic healers play in supporting the health of families and communities and the Ancestral Constellations approach draws on this.
-Specialising in transgenerational healing, the vision is to re-connect people who are interested in ancestral traditions to their family lineage, using family research and relational practices like systemic constellations.
+Specialising in transgenerational healing, my vision is to re-connect people who are interested in ancestral traditions to their family lineage, using family research and relational practices like systemic constellations.
 These are then adapted as a form of modern-day Griot storying and Re-Membering of African oral traditions and practices.

 MSc Human Resource Development